• SAS Events

 Rutgers Sleep Lab

-Key Image v2The Rutgers Sleep Lab develops and implements effective lifestyle modification interventions related to sleep in diverse at-risk populations to promote health and wellness.
-Research methods utilized by the Rutgers Sleep Lab include observational studies, experiments and behavioral interventions in adolescents and young-adults.
+Key Image v2The Rutgers Sleep Lab aims to promote wellness by focusing on the role of sleep for mental and physical health.
+Research methods utilized by the Rutgers Sleep Lab include observational studies, experiments and behavioral interventions in adults of all ages.

 Directed by Andrea Spaeth, Ph.D.